NATURE BORN

 Next Workshops

-Explore the art of bundle dyeing in a creative and playful atmosphere
+Explore the ancient art of wax-resist dyeing in our creative studio in Athens

 Location: Kallirois Parren 3, Athens